 (2) Blood gas values available within fifteen minutes;

-(4) Preparation of gram stains and bacteriological cultures available twenty-four hours per day.
+(4) Preparation of gram stains and bacteriological cultures available twenty-four hours a day, seven days a week.

-(K) The provider of a PICU service shall have a pharmacy and personnel on-site and timely dispenses all necessary medications for pediatric patients of all types and ages, twenty-four hours per day.
+(M) Each provider of a PICU service shall have access to the hospital's pharmacy service and personnel on-site capable of dispensing all necessary medications for pediatric patients of all types and ages, twenty-four hours a day, seven days a week.

-(1) Electrocardiograms, two-dimensional and M-mode echocardiograms and electroencephalograms within thirty minutes of being requested;
+(1) Electrocardiograms, two-dimensional and echocardiograms and electroencephalograms ;

-(2) A catheterization laboratory or angiography suite shall ; and
+(2) A catheterization laboratory or angiography suite ; and

 (3) Doppler ultrasonograph devices and evoked potential monitoring equipment.

-(M) The provider of a PICU service shall timely provide hemodialysis equipment and competent and qualified staff experienced with children available twenty-four hours per day, as needed.
+(O) Each provider of a PICU service shall timely provide hemodialysis equipment and competent and qualified staff experienced with pediatric patients available twenty-four hours a day, seven days a week .

-(N) The provider of a PICU service shall have an integrated communication system with local emergency medical transport system.
+(P) Each provider of a PICU service shall have an integrated communication system with a local emergency medical transport system.

-(O) The provider of a PICU service shall have a secondary emergency communication available twenty-four hours per day into the PICU.
+(Q) Each provider of a PICU service shall have a secondary emergency communication system available twenty-four hours a day, seven days a week into the PICU.

-(P) The provider of a PICU service shall have a transportation system and competent and qualified staff for effective transport.
+(R) Each provider of a PICU service shall have an internal transportation system and competent and qualified staff for effective transport.